landrs-toolkit/DroneDataBuddy/Pilot_UserStories.md

 ### Task: Create a data capture plan
 * Done in the lab with web connectivity
 * Likely done per campaign or per project but could be done for each flight
+- Results in the creation of a URI associated with: the data capture plan, and each pre and post flight checklist

 * Using the drone provided webinterface:

 Note: 2 scenarios